-Figure 1 Vessels 1 to 6 in front of he Roman fort Nigrum Pullum (Beunders 1986, 34, fig. 15).
+Figure 1 Vessels 1 to 6 and a steering oar (R) in front of he Roman fort Nigrum Pullum (after Beunders 1986, 34, fig. 15).

-1 Yardeni Vorst is a PhD student of the University of Leiden.
+1 Yardeni Vorst is a PhD student of the VU University Amsterdam.
 The Doctorate research that she is developing is about the ships of Zwammerdam and Woerden and their dating by the used of the technique of the dendrochronology.
-It is within this research that was done this thesis project.
+It is within this research that this thesis project was done.

 The subsequent research focus was directed towards the vessels themselves.
-It presented the archaeologists not only with a large number of vessels, but also with three examples of a new type of vessel, the river barge, relatively unknown in Roman ship archaeology.
+It presented the archaeologists not only with a large number of vessels, but also with three examples of a new type of vessel, a flat-bottomed river barge, relatively unknown in Roman ship archaeology.
 Collectively the ships were named the "Zwammerdam type", after the name of the town in which they were found.
 They have the following characteristics (see fig. 2):